woset-workshop/woset-workshop.github.io/README.md

 # Workshop on Open-Source EDA Technology

+Virtually co-located with ICCAD 2021 on November 4, 2021!

 The WOSET workshop aims to galvanize the open-source EDA movement.
 The workshop will bring together EDA researchers who are committed to open-source principles to share their experiences and coordinate